joaopedrodcf/typescript-monorepo/README.md

 package.json                    // everytime you need a new devDependency add it here tsconfig.json                   // everytime you add a new package modify this file by adding the new package path
 ```
-## Typescript references

-They are updated automatically as soon as you do `yarn`

 ## :keyboard: Commands